-The sharpest contrast is provided by Chile, the country that has applied and maintained the most far-reaching and coherent set of market-liberal policies for the longest time.
-The resulting high growth has enabled the country to more than double its per capita income in the last 15 years and to achieve impressive advances in a range of human development indicators.
-According to the Santiago-based Institute for Liberty and Development, for example, Chilean growth of about 7 percent from 1987 to 1998 reduced the poverty rate from 45 to 22 percent during that period.
+The most important lessons from the region come from success stories like Chile and from emerging successes that are increasingly setting themselves apart from the rest of Latin America.
+Chile stands out the most because it has applied and maintained the most far-reaching and coherent set of market-liberal policies for the longest time.
+The resulting high growth has enabled the country to more than double its per capita income since the late 1980s and to achieve impressive advances in a range of human development indicators.
+According to the Santiago-based Institute for Liberty and Development, for example, from 1987 to 2006 Chile reduced its poverty rate from 45 percent to 14 percent.